It’s easier than you think

 The third way is a crapshoot.
 Start your auction price at something reasonably low and let bidding go where it will.
 If more that one person wants the item, they will bid the price up until they hit their bid limit or they win any which way.
 Truthfully, this is what you want.
 Bidders that go for broke inevitably drive the final selling price up.
 Sometimes, wildly so.
 Or not.

-Shipping via USPS Priority Mail is great for its low cost, speed of delivery and free tracking numbers.
+Shipping via USPS Priority Mail is great for its low cost, free boxes and envelopes, speed of delivery and free tracking numbers.
 Insure particularly valuable items against loss or damage.
 Wrap the item well so it doesn’t move in the shipping box and seal the package with good packing tape.
 Use the Ebay shipping label and tape that on securely as well.

 That’s about it